eneim/toro/README.md

 }
 ```

-More advance View holder implementations as well as Java version can be found in **app** module.
+More advanced View holder implementations as well as Java version can be found in **app** module.

 4. Setup Adapter to use the ViewHolder above, and setup Container to use that Adapter.

 That's all.
 Your View should be ready to play.

+### Advance usage and class documentation

+> Website goes here.

 ### Contribution & Donation